Home health care through Medicare

 You never know when you or a loved one might need care at home.
 Here’s what you need to know about Medicare home health care.

 A few years ago, my neighbors were in a car accident.
-Nothing too serious, thanks goodness.
+Nothing too serious, thank goodness.
 They were, however, out of commission for a few weeks.
 As both were in their 80s and neither one able to drive during recovery, they needed home care – and a little extra help around the house.

 It’s important to plan for your health care needs, but sometimes life throws unexpected curve balls.
 And when that happens, you’ll need to know what’s covered.
 Fortunately, there are ways you and your loved ones can get the necessary care at home.
 Here’s what you need to know.